Last Updated on

 - Airbnb – An Airbnb provides many of the benefits of a hostel such as kitchen facilities and local knowledge but still with the privacy of a hotel.
 In Italy, expect to pay around €35-45 (£30-40) for a room or upwards of €90 (£80) for an apartment.

-This is by no means an exhaustive list of accommodation options in Europe, other ideas include couch surfing, home sitting and camping.
+This is by no means an exhaustive list of accommodation options in Europe, other ideas include couch surfing, home sitting, camping or you can even stay in a convent in Rome.
 You have to choose the option that’s right for you and your budget.

 Night Trains in Italy with Interrail